Clemapfel/-mousetrap/README.md

 + many of the gio and glib functionality is not yet exposed, file I/O and anything related to images is present in mousetrap, however
 + GTK Builder is ommitted completely, all objects are defined and initializes in a C++ file
-+ a hand full of widgets are not yet exposed, or where intentionally ommitted, the latter category includes `FlowBox`, `ScaleButton`, and any widget marked for deprecation since GTK4.10
++ a hand-full of widgets are not yet exposed, or where intentionally ommitted, the latter category includes `FlowBox`, `ScaleButton`, and any widget marked for deprecation since GTK4.10

 The main disadvantage of mousetrap is that not every GTK4 functionality is imported, making mousetrap somewhat less flexible.
 However, **every non-deprecated GTK4-widget is available**,